baidubce/app-builder/README_en.md

 #### The latest version of Baidu AI Cloud Qianfan AppBuilder SDK is 0.7.0 (2024-04-30)

-Baidu AI Cloud Qianfan AppBuilder SDK update record&the latest features please refer to our [version description](/docs/quick_start/changelog.md)
+Baidu AI Cloud Qianfan AppBuilder SDK ReleaseNote please refer to our [version description](/docs/quick_start/changelog.md)

 - We recommend installing the latest stable version of `Python`